-When requesting transcripts or other educational records, please allow our office staff between two and five business days to have them copied and prepared to give to you.
+When requesting transcripts or other educational records, please allow our office staff a minimum of three to five business days to have them copied and prepared to give to you.
 You can call 505-792-0306 to make these requests with the Registrar.